vitessio/website/content/en/docs/14.0/reference/compatibility/mysql-compatibility.md

 ## Character Set and Collation

-Vitess supports ~99% MySQL collations.
+Vitess supports ~99% of MySQL collations.
 More details can be found [here](../../../user-guides/configuration-basic/collations).

 ## Data Types